Gpooja13/Blockchain-based-Document-Verification-App-DocCheck/README.md

 ### 5. Connect to Metamask
 Make sure your Metamask is connected to the **Sepolia testnet**.
 Import test ETH from a faucet if necessary for transaction testing.

-## Usage

-1. **Admin Panel**:
-   - Accessible only by the owner’s address (set in the environment configuration).
-   - Allows adding and deleting document issuers (authorities).

-2. **Add Document Issuer**:
-   - Admin can add new authorities responsible for issuing documents.
-   - Authority information is stored on the blockchain for transparency.

-3. **View Logs**:
-   - Track all registered authorities and changes, including the timestamp for each action.

-4. **Verify Document**:
-   - Users can verify the validity of a document by searching for its issuer and corresponding data on the blockchain.

-5. **Find Issued Document**:
-   - View or find specific issued documents by entering the credentials used at issuance (such as document ID, authority name, or other metadata).
-   - This feature helps users or authorities quickly locate and verify document details on the blockchain for validation purposes.

 ## Contract Deployment

 ### Compile and Deploy the Smart Contract